accdavlo/calcolo-scientifico/lectures/03/032_non_linear_hyperbolic.md

 ---
 <style scoped>section{font-size:23px;padding:50px;padding-top:30px;}</style>

-# Numerics for conservation laws (finite difference)
+# Numerics for conservation laws (finite difference/finite volume)

 Most of what we said for linear advection problems holds also here.
 1. The **Riemann problem** that we discussed in this lesson is the essential bit of the discretization.
 If we think to two neighboring points at every interface between two points we are solving a Riemann problem.
 So, if we know what they lead to, we can use this solution to get a numerical solution.